-With 100 total hurricanes strikes in the Southeast between the 61 year span of 1950–2011, only Hurricane David, which made landfall in Savannah, Georgia as a “weakening minimal hurricane” in 1979 with its 58 mph sustained winds and a 3 to 5 foot storm surge, has graced the Peach State in recent history.
-Even then, the event caused no major damage in Savannah, unless you consider being without power for as much as two weeks, “major damage”.
-During the same 61 year time period, Mississippi had 4 hurricanes make landfall along its state’s coastlines (Ethel ’60, Camille ’69, Eleana, ’85, and Georges in 1998) and Alabama had an equal number of hurricane landfalls with 4 hurricanes plaguing her shores (Baker ’50, Frederic ’79, Danny ’97 and Ivan in 2004).
+With 100 total hurricanes strikes in the Southeast between the 61-year span of 1950–2011, only Hurricane David, which made landfall in Savannah as a “weakening minimal hurricane” in 1979 with its 58 mph sustained winds and a 3- to 5-foot storm surge, has graced the Peach State in recent history.
+Even then, the event caused no major damage in Savannah, unless you consider being without power for as much as two weeks, “major damage.”
+During the same 61-year time period, Mississippi had four hurricanes make landfall along its coastline (Ethel ’60, Camille ’69, Eleana, ’85, and Georges in 1998) and Alabama had an equal number of hurricane landfalls with four hurricanes plaguing her shores (Baker ’50, Frederic ’79, Danny ’97 and Ivan in 2004).

-In fact, Georgia has only taken a direct hit from Atlantic hurricanes eleven times in the past 200+ years (1800-2011).
-Three of the worst hurricanes all occurred in the month of August, and all made landfall at or near Savannah in the 1800’s - in 1881, 1893 and 1898 (the “Sea Islands Hurricane” and the last “major” — categories 3, 4, and 5 — hurricane to hit Georgia) to be exact.
-Another four major hurricanes impacted the Georgia coast in the 1800’s: in 1824, 1854 and 1884.
+In fact, Georgia has only taken a direct hit from Atlantic hurricanes 11 times in the past 200+ years (1800-2011).
+Three of the worst hurricanes all occurred in the month of August, and all made landfall at or near Savannah in the 1800s: in 1881, 1893 and 1898 (the “Sea Islands Hurricane” and the last “major” — categories 3, 4, and 5 — hurricane to hit Georgia) to be exact.
+Another four major hurricanes impacted the Georgia coast in the 1800s: in 1824, 1854 and 1884.

 Hurricane David makes landfall on the southeastern coast of the United States in 1979.
 (Photo: NOAA/Wikimedia Commons)